OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

 **Pulling It All Together**

-As we decided that the collected data points were the *most* relevant to the investiation, we began documenting.
-A flow chart was made with all relevant intel
+As we decided that the aforementioned data points were the *most* relevant to the investigation, we began documenting.
+A flow chart was made (draw.io) with all relevant intel points gathered.
+This allowed us to provide a single document showing the workflow and comparison of geolocation data showing how the information was sourced and how we confirmed the intel was valid.
+Information without context is not intelligence, as such, we have found that the proper documentation of intel points is *just as important* as the intel points themselves.
+This chart allowed us to ultimately display that and thus awarded Most Valuable OSINT.

+✌️